PaperPrototype/themachinery-books/README.md

 # The Machinery book

+> **⚠ WARNING: This project is a work in progress and a preview!**

 This repository contains the source of "The Machinery" book and some other books.
-This project is a work in progress!

 ## How to contribute?